Step-by-Step Guide to Writing a Resume With No Experience

 Following the list of skills should be education section which is your biggest asset so far.
 Here, you need to mention the university (or college) name, location, your major and graduation date.
 If you're still working towards a diploma, include the anticipated graduation year.
 If you have at least associate's degree, omit the high school information.

-As a recent graduate, you are welcomed to write about relevant coursework, academic accomplishments and include GPA in your resume if it’s above 3.5.
+As a recent graduate, you are welcome to write about relevant coursework, academic accomplishments and include GPA in your resume if it's above 3.5.
+An academic resume with no work experience is about showing how your gained academic knowledge can be applied to your professional life.

 Basically, you've completed writing the most important part of your resume.
 If you have nothing to add, you can stop here.